February 24, 2020

 When we discussed the bone marrow biopsy, the nephrologist said it was much easier than the kidney biopsy and that it didn’t take nearly as long.
 No need to hang out in the hospital all day to monitor bleeding.
 She also said I could drive myself to the appointment.
 Music to my ears.

 I don’t believe I said this specifically but they do a bone marrow biopsy (and the PET scan) to rule out multiple myeloma.
 Multiple myeloma is a cancer that forms in a type of white blood cell called a plasma cell.
 If you’ll recall, Dr. C explained that this kidney disease is a plasma cell disorder.
 Patients who have multiple myeloma also experience poor kidney function and resulting anemia.
 It’s treated with different chemotherapy drugs than the igG3 disease I have, so it’s important to rule out prior to starting treatment.
-I arrived at the hospital at the hospital at 9:30.
+I arrived at the hospital at 9:30.
 I wasn’t allowed to have any food or water since the night before.
 I had the same pre-op nurse Linda, who actually remembered me, AND I got the same damn outfit!
 Green gown with red socks.
 Really?
 No variety??
 (I hate the color red!)

 She once again got me secured with an IV and moved me in to a holding area where I hung out for quite some time.
 At one point a nurse named Jason came over and explained the procedure.
 He was very nice and very thorough, but Jason, I know nursing is stressful, but you really need to quit smoking.
 He said the biopsy would be taken from my pelvic bone in my back.
 First they would do (yet another) CT scan, then numb the area up, and do the biopsy.
 He also said I would feel a lot of pressure because they have to remove a small piece of the pelvic bone.
 Then I would go to the recovery room for a while.